 It was completely silent.
 It was fast.
 We were right there.
 We’ve beaten to death the topic of how she could have possibly slipped passed four adults who were feet away, but she did.
 If this doesn’t make any sense to you, I can relate.
 It doesn’t to me either.
 It was so fast.
 In a snap, I almost lost my baby.

-I’d read article after article this summer about how drowning doesn’t look anything like the movies, so I was ready to prevent it from happening to my girls.
+I’d read article after article this summer about how drowning and near drowning accidents don’t look anything like the movies, so I was ready to prevent it from happening to my girls.
 Jamie and I even talked two days prior to our trip about extra pool precautions we were going to take and talked about if we were nervous.
 She’ll keep her floaty on.
 There will be an extra lock on the door that my in-laws installed.
 We will never take our eyes off of her for a second.
 We will have constant conversations with her about not going near the water unless she’s with an adult.

 We truly thought we had all of our bases covered.